 Do not hesitate to ask for the return policy when you are buying office furniture.
 This is to avoid future hassles in case you notice manufacturing defects.

-9. Buy cheaper pieces that you most likely change
+9. Buy cheaper pieces that you will most likely change

 The ambiance of your home office will help you extract those creative juices.
-Decluttering and changing furniture and decor arrangements, as well as buying new wall decors, is vital.
-For smaller and easy to replace items like ornaments and wall decors, it is advisable to buy the less expensive ones.
-If you want to buy a more fancy decor, make sure that it will give your home office a timeless value and appeal than temporary satisfaction.
+Decluttering and changing furniture and decor arrangements, as well as buying new wall decor, is vital.
+For smaller, easy to replace items like ornaments and wall decor, it is advisable to buy the less expensive ones.
+If you want to buy more fancy decor, make sure that it will give your home office a timeless value and appeal rather than temporary satisfaction.

 10. Consider buying your office furniture online

-There are many advantages and disadvantages when buying office furniture online and in-store.
+There are many advantages and disadvantages to buying office furniture online or in-store.

 When you get your furniture in a physical store, you will have a first-hand experience of the product.
-You can examine the material, test the comfort and see the exact dimension of the piece.
-As for an online store, you can get the first hand experience of the product after a purchase.
+You can examine the material, test the comfort, and see the exact dimension of the piece.
+As for an online store, you can get a first hand experience of the product after a purchase.
 Here comes the use of a return policy.
-Online furniture stores allow their customers to test the product for a certain period.
+Online furniture stores allow their customers to test the product for a certain period of time.
 Some online furniture companies have excellent after-sales services, including customer assistance.

-The internet helps you go to different furniture stores in the convenience of your home.
-When buying online, your choices will not be limited by what you only see in one store.
+The internet helps you go to different furniture stores at the convenience of your home.
+When buying online, your choices will not be limited by what you see in one store.
 Because e-tailers do not rent showroom spaces, they can offer less expensive products.
-For the sugar-coated words both the in-store and online e-tailers utter, customer reviews and testimonials will help you make your decision.
+For the sugar-coated words both the in-store and online retailers utter, customer reviews and testimonials will help you make your decision.

 1. Enjoy a cosy and clean work environment